marcoavol/wanderland-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+Please refer to the [companion repository](https://github.com/marcoavol/wanderland-server/tree/master) for more information on how to run the app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` or run `ng serve -o` and the browser opens automatically.
 The app will automatically reload if you change any of the source files.